 The Gamma Knife® uses a number of fixed radiotherapy sources (192 in the latest ‘Perfexion’) which converge at a single point and the target is placed at this point.
 It can only treat lesions in the head and neck and requires a frame to be fixed to the patient to achieve the accuracy required for treatment.

 It should be noted that there are other varieties of LINAC systems which can be used for radiosurgery, including the Varian, this also sometimes requires a frame to be fitted to the head.
-The CyberKnife® System is a robotic radiosurgery instrument that is revolutionising the way cancers are treated.
+The CyberKnife® System is a robotic radiosurgery instrument that is revolutionizing the way cancers are treated.
 It was developed by John Adler, a neurosurgeon from Stanford University in the 1990’s as a way of extending radiosurgery from the head and brain to include the rest of the body.
 He went on to found Accuray Incorporated, manufacturers of the CyberKnife® System.
 CyberKnife® is in clinical use throughout the world with over 60,000 patient treatments conducted.
-Here in the Ukraine we have three outstanding centre performing this treatment with excellent aftercare.
+Ukraine has three outstanding centers performing this treatment with excellent aftercare.